 Discover how a solid CMMS system can benefit your organization based on industry.

 Computerized Maintenance Management Programs Are Trending

 CMMS is a software solution that has been around since businesses first started using computers.
 Early CMMSs operated on mainframe platforms primarily utilizing punch cards.
 Twenty-five years ago, most maintenance management systems involved huge installation processes and were very costly.
 Installations almost always involved a lot of customization and considerable time to deploy on internal computer systems and servers.
 These factors placed limits on the number of companies that were large enough to afford CMMSs at the time.
 Throughout the 1980’s and 1990’s with the emergence of smaller office computers, advances in CMMS software paved the way for systems that had the ability to handle more complex maintenance management tasks such as assigning work orders utilizing browser based LAN platforms.
 These developments made maintenance management systems more attractive to small and mid-sized companies.
 Compared to the early days, today’s computerized maintenance management world has been turned completely upside down with accessible internet, and the explosion of smart phones and tablets.
 Maintenance managers are quickly shifting from installed, on premise deployments to SaaS browser-based solutions.
 Web-based CMMS software is recognized as a win-win for both the maintenance management system provider and the customer.
 With cloud based deployment, CMMS updates are delivered in seconds to all customers and company data are securely maintained and backed -up in state-of-the art data centers.
 These developments have completely removed the need and the cost for onsite IT departments from the maintenance management equation.

 Tell me more!
 Learn about Work Order Management

 A powerful CMMS program consists of a variety of features.
 Common features include:

-While some CMMS systems include higher level features:
+Some CMMS systems include these higher level features: